-Inside: Can parasite cause thyroid problems.
+Inside: Can parasites cause thyroid problems?
 What are the symptoms of parasites?
 How to test for parasites.
 What’s the best treatment for parasites.

 Hashimoto’s Thyroiditis is an autoimmune disease and is the most common cause of hypothyroidism in the world.